flux-iac/hello-primitive-modules/README.md

   1. It's a Terraform module that contains only a single resource.
   2. A Terraform primitive module must contains the "values" variable.
-  3. The "values" variable must be an object with fields of option types.
+  3. The "values" variable must be an object with fields of optional types.
   4. The module must be placed under a directory, which is named after the resource.
   5. The directory can optionally contain other files, for example the .terraform.lock.hcl.
-  6. We call a set of primitive module bundled into an OCI image **a package**.
+  6. We call a set of primitive modules bundled into an OCI image, **a package**.

 ## Example